Gather Pilot Guide

 - Hold all regularly scheduled meetings in Gather.
 That includes department meetings, standups, 1:1s, all-hands, etc.

 - Keep Gather open even if you’re not talking to anyone.
-Staying in the virtual office helps others see who’s available for real-time collaboration.
+This helps others see who’s available for real-time collaboration.

 - Start conversations by waving.
 This action is a nice way to let someone know you want to talk.

 - Start an open coworking session.
-Pick a meeting area and send a chat message to the office inviting others to join you over the next hour.
+Pick a spot in the office and send a chat message to everyone inviting others to join you.

 - Collaborate with cross-functional partners.
-If you’re starting your pilot with a single department but plan to expand across your organization, cross-functional meetings are a great way to introduce others to Gather.
+These meetings are a great way to introduce Gather to other departments.

 - Ask your team for feedback throughout the pilot.
 Are there enough meeting areas?
 Does the seating chart make sense?
-Survey your team throughout the pilot and implement feedback for the best experience.
+Implement feedback for the best experience.

-Remember: Gather is a new way of working, and it’s normal for it to feel forced initially.
-However, as your team builds the habit of opening Gather every day and talking to each other in the virtual office, this new way of connecting will start to feel natural.
+Remember: Gather is a new way of working.
+As your team builds the habit of collaborating in the virtual office, it’ll feel increasingly easy and natural.

 To evaluate Gather, take three actions: survey your team, review your Insights Dashboard, and compile the results.